Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Categorical quantum 2-graph operators

 The symmetric part comes from the symplectic form

 of 2-Chern-Simons theory, while the skew-symmetric part can be read off from the interaction terms $\langle B,[A,A]-tB\rangle$ \cite{chen:2022}.

-This identifies a Lie 2-algebra cocycle $\delta = [-,r]$ \cite{Bai_2013}, from which one can construct a bivector field $\Pi\in \frak{X}^2$ on $\mathbb{G}$ which is multiplicative with respect to both the group and groupoid structures \cite{Chen:2023integrable}.
+This identifies a Lie 2-algebra cobracket $\delta = [-,r]$ \cite{Bai_2013}, from which one can construct a bivector field $\Pi\in \frak{X}^2$ on $\mathbb{G}$.
+This bivector field $\Pi$ can be shown to be multiplicative, with respect to both the group and groupoid structures, precisely when the cocycle condition for $\delta$ is satisfied \cite{Chen:2023integrable}.
 This makes $(\mathbb{G},\Pi)$ into a \textit{Poisson-Lie 2-group} \cite{Chen:2012gz}.